Drying of the American West

 Do reservoirs prevent or merely postpone a water crisis?

-- Go to the Earth Observatory Article, Drought Lowers Lake Mead.
-Skim the article and view before and after images of the dramatic changes in the water level of the reservoir named Lake Mead.
+- Go to the Earth Observatory Image of the Day from August 2015, Losses in Lake Mead.
+Read the article and drag the slider to view before and after images of the dramatic changes in the water level of the reservoir named Lake Mead.
+Compare the differences between the images.

 Stop and ThinkImagine a half-full bathtub that is being filled by tap water at the same time as the drain is open, letting water out.
 Depending on the balance of water coming in and going out, the water level in the tub could get higher or lower.
 Compare the Lake Mead reservoir to your mental picture.
 Rivers flowing into the reservoir are like the tap water going into the tub and water flowing out from the dam is like water flowing down the drain.